northswiss/jekyll-boilerplate/_posts/2016-06-29-how-static-travel-budgets-are-hurting-your-company.md

  TravelPerk’s proprietary software implements a brilliant **dynamic data-driven budgeting algorithm** that works wonders in streamlining the travel buying process.

-Our software not only displays the cheapest travel options, but also creates a real-time budget backed by a clever algorithm that keeps budgets fair to the employee doing the travelling.
+Our software not only displays the cheapest travel options, but also creates a real-time budget backed by a clever algorithm that keeps budgets fair to the employee doing the traveling.

 Your company’s travel policies inform the way the algorithm works (e.g. always economy class flights, 3-star hotel standard, etc.).
-Don’t be afraid to be as specific as you like: it’s possible to do everything from prioritize certain airlines to excluding specific airports, going as far as creating separate policies for different traveller groups.
+Don’t be afraid to be as specific as you like: it’s possible to do everything from prioritize certain airlines to excluding specific airports, going as far as creating separate policies for different traveler groups.

-All this information is applied to an employee’s upcoming trip, using actual real-time pricing data to determine the fairest price to pay according to the traveller’s needs.
+All this information is applied to an employee’s upcoming trip, using actual real-time pricing data to determine the fairest price to pay according to the traveler’s needs.

 ### TravelPerk is the best travel management partner you can have ###

-While dynamic budgeting allows travellers to book travel above these real-time budgets, many companies ultimately find tackling travel management this way to be a fairer and more equitable method, versus using static budgets that don’t reflect the reality of volatile pricing changes due to peaks and troughs in demand for travel services.
+While dynamic budgeting allows travelers to book travel above these real-time budgets, many companies ultimately find tackling travel management this way to be a fairer and more equitable method, versus using static budgets that don’t reflect the reality of volatile pricing changes due to peaks and troughs in demand for travel services.

 Our algorithm is unique — no one else is doing anything remotely like this.
 You could even call it our secret sauce.
 [And office and travel managers love using it.](http://travelperk.com/blog/15-minutes-with-GetYourGuide/)